-You will generally have your results within 4 weeks of the smear test.
+You will generally get your results by letter, usually about 4 to 6 weeks after your screening test.

 If abnormalities are detected, you will be referred for further investigation.
 All follow up tests, if required, are also free of charge.

-CervicalCheck – Ireland’s National Cervical Screening Programme – provides free smear tests to women aged 25 to 60 (with some exceptions).
+CervicalCheck – Ireland’s National Cervical Screening Programme – provides free cervical screening tests to women aged 25 to 65 (with some exceptions).

 Cervical Screening for Women living with HIV

-An annual smear test is recommended for women living with HIV, from the age of 20 years.
+An annual cervical screening test is recommended for women living with HIV.

 What can I do to reduce my risk of getting cancer?